2600 years of winemaking tradition

 Our team would like to welcome you.

 The ancient Greeks already knew it: the Provence is an ideal location for making wine.
-The terroir is rich in minerals, the elevation of the land offers warm summer days combined with cool nights.
-The Mistral winds that soar through the vineyards help to cool and dry the vines...
+The terroir is rich in minerals and the elevation of the land offers warm summer days but crispy cool nights.
+And because the fresh "Mistral" wind blows through the vineyards, the vines stay cool and dry.

 Discover our Provence rosé wines.